PaulioRandall/go-trackable/README.md

   e := ReadCSV("/bad/file/path")

   if !errors.Is(e, ErrReadingCSV) {
-  t.Log("Expected reading CSV error but either got no error or a different error")
+    t.Log("Expected CSV read error but got either no error or a different error") t.Fail()
-    t.Fail()
   }
 }